7 Common Mistakes to Avoid When Using Rifle Scopes

 Scopes need to be calibrated periodically to ensure accuracy.
 Regular checks and adjustments can prevent costly errors in the field.
 This is particularly important if your rifle undergoes frequent usage or environmental changes, both of which can subtly impact your scope’s settings.

-See also The Future Of Firearms Technology
+See also The History And Evolution Of Firearms

 Calibration isn’t a one-time task but a regular requirement that guarantees precision.
 As the seasons shift and time wears on, so do the subtleties of your rifle’s alignment with its scope.
 Take the time to recalibrate, thereby ensuring your scope always lives up to its potential.